hamarkovic/Microridge_Curviness_Analysis/README.md

 * This program was created as the final project for the class EEB 177, Spring 2019, UCLA

 ### Acknowledgements
-* Aaron van Loon - miroridge deconvolution program
+* Aaron van Loon - microridge deconvolution program
 * Kaiser Atai - sample data
 * Dr. Emily Curd and Daniel Chavez - guidance